EfrainAD/100-Days-of-JavaScript/README.md

 ## Day Twelve
 <p>Needed to see video to understand what was wanted, so this is on hold for later so I have time to forget what I saw.</p>
+<p>Need to be careful about web browser security.
+And to change web broswers.</p>

 ## Day Thirteen
 <p>Another needed to see video to understand what was wanted, so this is on hold for later so I have time to forget what I saw.</p>